La cúrcuma súper especia podría mejorar su salud, Hallazgos del experimento

 Patients undergoing chemotherapy, sin embargo, should ask their doctor before taking cúrcuma.
 Recent lab findings suggest it could inhibit the anti-tumor action of chemotherapy drugs, according to Memorial Sloan Kettering.

-Ingrese su dirección de correo electrónico para obtener un código de cupón para 25% de su primer pedido en piel-Beauty.com
+Ingrese su dirección de correo electrónico para obtener un código de cupón para 25% de su primer pedido en Skin-Beauty.com

 Respetamos su privacidad